kaue/next-atlasboard/README.md

 atlasboard generate dashboard mydashboard
 ```

-This will generate a default dashboard using [this template](https://bitbucket.org/atlassian/atlasboard/raw/master/samples/dashboard?at=master).
+This will generate a default dashboard using [this template](https://bitbucket.org/atlassian/atlasboard/raw/master/templates/new-components/dashboard?at=master).

 ##### Dashboard descriptor structure:

 * `enabled` enables/displays the dashboard.
 This is a quick way to hide your dashboard without having to delete it.
+Defaults to ``true``.

 * `title` dashboard title (optional).
 Most of the time you will not need this.